 Youth Allowance at pending status (YAL/PSA) and dependent siblings 108-02010120

-This document outlines when a claim for Youth Allowance (YA) is finalised and it results in a status of pending (YAL/PSA) on the customer's record.
-This is for staff processing Youth Allowance apprentice, job seeker and student claims.
+This document outlines the actions required when a claim or restoration for Youth Allowance (YA) is finalised and results in a status of Pending Sibling Assessment (PSA).

-A change of circumstances for a dependent customer may have a significant impact on the entitlement of their sibling(s) if they are included in the family pool.
+A change of circumstances for a dependent customer can have a significant impact on the entitlement of their sibling(s) if they are included in the family pool.

-• a customer becomes eligible for, or stops being eligible for, the away from home rate
+- becoming eligible for, or ceasing eligibility for, the away from home rate

-• a customer gains independence, or stops being independent following a review
+- gaining independence, or ceasing being independent following a review

-• a student stops full-time study and no longer qualifies for payment
+- a student ceasing full-time study and no longer qualifying for payment

-• a job seeker finds full time work
+- a job seeker securing full time work

 Note: Family Tax Benefit (FTB) and regular care children aged 0-15, and 16-19 in full-time secondary study may be considered a dependant sibling for inclusion in the family pool.
 Changes in their circumstances may also have a significant impact or ripple effect on the customer's entitlement.